A few years ago, I went through a period where I could not write.

 I thought that writing had betrayed me.
 I was so angry at it.
 For the first time in my life, I had nothing to say.
 It was as if this misery had left me brainless, but not mute.
 Without the one, you turn into both.

 At that time, I thought I had died, that my writing had died, but it was my writing ego that had died.
 Before that, I had always tried to write poems that were as clever or as intelligent as I could make them.
-I needed to be the cleverest person in the room.

 In The Vertical Interrogation of Strangers, Bhanu Kapil, asks the question, “How will you begin?”
 This seems like a simple question to answer.
 But I had to find an entirely new way to answer it to begin writing again.